domdew23/Alien-Invasion/README.md

 ### Prerequisites

 To run this game you must have Python 3.x installed and pygame installed.
-[Click Here to install Python](https://www.python.org/ftp/python/3.6.1/python-3.6.1.exe).
+[Click Here to download Python](https://www.python.org).

 #### - Installing Pygame on Linux

-Run the command: 'sudo apt-get install python-pygame' in the terminal
+* $ sudo apt-get install python-pygame

 #### - Installing Pygame on OS X